SedghiAmin/javascript-exercises/Saves all calls to function/README.md

 Create a decorator spy(func) that should return a wrapper that saves all calls to function in its calls property.

-Every call is saved as an array of arguments.
+Every call is saved as an array of arguments.ush